Rinnegatamante/yoyoloader_vita/README.md

 **Note** Don't install fd_fix.skprx if you're using rePatch plugin

 - Install `libshacccg.suprx`, if you don't have it already, by following [this guide](https://samilops2.gitbook.io/vita-troubleshooting-guide/shader-compiler/extract-libshacccg.suprx).
-- Games must be placed inside `ux0:data/gms/GAMENAME`, where `GAMENAME` must refer to the name of the game, in form of an apk file.
+- Games must be placed inside `ux0:data/gms/GAMENAME`, where `GAMENAME` must refer to the name of the game, in form of an apk file renamed as `game.apk`.
 [You can get all the required files directly from your phone](https://stackoverflow.com/questions/11012976/how-do-i-get-the-apk-of-an-installed-app-without-root-access).
 - Inside the loader, you can also find a feature, by pressing Triangle in the game selector screen, to optimize the apk.
 Such feature will optimize compression of the files inside the apk to not cause stuttering and loading issues and will also remove any unnecessary file thus reducing the final apk size.

 ## Build Instructions (For Developers)